librae8226/nuttx-boards/bsc/README.txt

 ======

-  This README discusses issues unique to NuttX configurations for the Brain Sense Controller STM32F107 board - BR864.
+  This README discusses issues unique to NuttX configurations for the Brain Sense Controller STM32F107 board: BS-864.

 Contents
 ========